prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 ## 5. Core Utilities

-### 4.1 VISA Instrument Scanner
+### 5.1 VISA Instrument Scanner

 *File Reference: `pica/utils/GPIB_Instrument_Scanner_GUI.py`*

 Automatically launched upon startup (and accessible within modules), this utility scans for connected hardware.
-It uses `ResourceManager.list_resources()` to find devices and sends a standard ``*IDN?`` query to verify communication.
+It uses `ResourceManager.list_resources()` to find devices and sends a standard `*IDN?` query to verify communication.
 This allows users to verify their hardware configuration before starting any experiment.

 In the main PICA launcher, the VISA/GPIB scanner is configured to execute automatically at application startup.
 This design choice is motivated by the fact that initiating a measurement without first verifying the instrument connection is highly likely to fail and may result in non-informative error messages, such as a VISA connection timeout.